Jack Reacher: Never Go Back: Critical response

-On Rotten Tomatoes, the film has an approval rating of 37%, based on 234 reviews, with an average rating of 5.2/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 37%, based on 234 reviews, with an average rating of 5.2/10.
 The website's critical consensus reads, "Monotonously formulaic, Jack Reacher: Never Go Back is one action-thriller sequel whose title also serves as a warning."
-On Metacritic, the film has a weighted average score 47 out of 100, based on 43 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score 47 out of 100, based on 43 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while the first film received an "A−".

 Peter Travers of Rolling Stone wrote: "The star gives author Lee Childs’ action-lit ex-military hero an agility, rage, and quick wit in this satisfying sequel".
 Travers notes that Cruise is very different from the character in the books and that critics need to get over it, and says, "Cruise finds the core of Reacher in his eyes, with a haunted gaze that says this lone wolf is still on a mission and still a long way from home.
 That's the Reacher Lee Child created in his books.
 And Cruise does him proud."

 Todd McCarthy of The Hollywood Reporter called it "a notable drop-off from the first Reacher feature" and said "by-the-numbers plotting, seen-it-all-before action moves, banal locations, and a largely anonymous cast alongside the star give this a low-rent feel."

 Peter Debruge of Variety wrote: "Zwick barely manages to tickle our adrenaline, waiting till the climactic showdown amid a New Orleans Halloween parade to deliver a sequence that could legitimately register as memorable."

 Future

+Television series

-Following the mixed critical reception to Never Go Back, plans for a third installment were delayed, while a reboot in the form of an Amazon Prime exclusive television series was announced.
+Following the mixed critical reception to Never Go Back, plans for a third installment were delayed, while a reboot in the form of an exclusive streaming television series for Amazon's Prime Video was announced.
+The 8-episode first season of Reacher, starring Alan Ritchson in the lead role, was released on February 4, 2022, followed by a second season in 2023–2024 and a third season in 2025.
+The series adapts Child's first novel, Killing Floor, and the novels Bad Luck and Trouble and Persuader.
+A fourth season was announced in October 2024.

+Potential sequel film

 In July 2020, Christopher McQuarrie stated that Cruise and he had been working on developments for additional movies featuring the titular character.
 Plans for the third film included darker themes, with intentions for the future movies in the series to be R-rated.
 The filmmaker further acknowledged the possibility for a return to the series at a later date, stating that the "franchise has moved on...we haven't."

-On February 4, 2022, an 8 episode series of Reacher was released on Amazon Prime, starring Alan Ritchson in the lead role.
-The series adapts Child's first novel, Killing Floor.